Inist-CNRS/node-jbj-ist/README.md

 <a id="resolveHAL"></a>
 ### resolveHAL: docid

-Return metadata from a HAL (Document Object Identifier).
+Return metadata from a HAL identifier.

 ```javascript
    var stylesheet = {